scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 OSGeo-Live: A Successful Common Environment
 -------------------------------------------

-The OSGeo-Live virtual machine, both a sophisticated compute environment, and synergistic community process, is an example of just the kind of build described above.
-Eschewing elaborate devops tools, OSGeo-Live is instead configured using simple and modular combinations of Python, Perl and shell scripts, along with clear install conventions by example.
+The OSGeo-Live virtual machine is an example of a comprehensive geospatial compute environment, and a synergistic community process.
+It is a relatively mature project that  provides a successful example of solving many of the problems described above.
+Eschewing elaborate DevOps tools, OSGeo-Live is instead configured using simple and modular combinations of Python, Perl and shell scripts, along with clear install conventions by example.

-'''
   OSGeo-Live is a self-contained bootable DVD, USB thumb drive or Virtual Machine based on Xubuntu, that allows you to try a wide variety of open source geospatial software without installing anything.
 It is composed entirely of free software, allowing it to be freely distributed, duplicated and passed around.

   It provides pre-configured applications for a range of geospatial use cases, including storage, publishing, viewing, analysis and manipulation of data.
 It also contains sample datasets and documentation.
 [1g]_
-'''

 OSGeo-Live is a project of the Open Source Geospatial Foundation (OSGeo), an international body modeled on the Apache Foundation [2g]_.
 In 2006 there existed several large and growing open-source geospatial software projects, whose founders and developers decided would benefit from a common legal and technical infrastructure.
 Those projects included GRASS, Mapserver, GDAL and later, QGis.
 At roughly the same time, OSGeo-Live began as a smaller open project based in Australia that sought to build an "easy to try and use" software environment for these and other spatial data applications.
+Initially, shell scripts were produced to install five core geospatial packages.
+These examples provided clear guides to the projects by that were invited and ultimately contributed packages to the project.
+Many of these later contributors spoke English as a second language, further highlighting the importance of clear, working code examples.
 After some discussion and planning conducted between a handful of intrepid principals across the globe on the Internet, the nascent Live project committed itself to the larger OSGeo Foundation structure in its second year.
-OSGeo-Live is not the only attempt at building such an environment [3g]_

-More than fifty (50) open-source projects now actively maintain and improve their own install scripts, examples and documentation.
+OSGeo-Live is not the only attempt at building such an environment [3g]_, but it is a highly successful one.
+More than fifty (50) open-source projects now contribute by actively maintaining and improving their own install scripts, examples and documentation.

 After long years of "tepid" progress and iteration, a combination of technical stability,